Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## PID SETTINGS

 These settings work similarly to the PID control block available for the normal FtD AI.
 PID control allows for much more stable flight (if desired).
 Most people may not need to edit these settings at all.
 The "P" setting is kP gain, or how powerfully the AI responds to a request for a change in angle.
 The "D" setting is Td derivative time and helps the AI smooth out overcorrections.
 Most of the time, the other settings won't need to be changed at all.
+Note that vector thrust is not controlled by PID, but a separate control mechanism.

 ```lua
 --                   P,        D,       I,    OutMax,   OutMin,    IMax,    IMin